zekaryas1/notes/docs/System design/System design Interview notes/01 - INTRO/0 TERMINOLOGIES.md

 ## Throughput

-- how much request can a system process in a given time frame
+- How much request can a system process in a given time frame
 	- `ex: 10,000 requests/second`
 	- `ex2: 10,000 image compression/second`
 - *for better throughput consider*
-	- splitting up requests and distributing to various servers
+	- Splitting up requests and distributing to various servers
 - *for better latency consider*
 	- caching
 	- better algorithms